 NIH Funding Opportunities now available in RSS (Really Simple News Syndication) format - see http://grants.nih.gov/grants/guide/rss_info.htm for details.

 Links to Opportunities for Faculty Development

-Harvard Macy Institute - Enhancing Healthcare Education through Professional Development, Boston, MA, January and May, applications due previous September
+Harvard Macy Institute - Enhancing Healthcare Education through Professional Development, Boston, MA.
+Application deadlines vary by program.

 Links to Awards